 If you're looking for a shortcut to building wealth, you have the wrong spirit.
 It's built gradually, layer upon layer.

-As what Warren Buffett said, "Never depend on single income.
+As what Warren Buffett said, "Never depend on a single income.
 Make investment to create a second source."
 There are three types of income you can generate:

 Earned or Active Income

 A type of income that is generated by working or trading your time.

 A type of income generated by selling an investment at a higher price that you paid for it.
 It is also known as "capital gains."

 A type of income that you get from assets you have purchased or created.
 An income you earned without trading your time for money.

 Remember, it's not your salary that makes you rich, it's your spending habits.
 Learn how to save and then invest your hard-earned money.
-Here are some of the investment options that you may consider on building your time and financial freedom.
+Here are some of the investment options that you may consider.

 Although the interest rate from a bank savings account is low (Gross Interest Rate Per Annum 0.125%), it is still better than keeping your money in a Jar or a Piggy Bank.

 Time Deposit Account

 It is almost the same as a bank savings account.
 The difference is it has a certain time frame also called maturity when you withdraw your money.
 You need to wait for the maturity period to earn interest.

 Stock is a type of security that signifies share/ownership in a corporation.
 History proven that investing in quality stocks can provide greater returns than most investment instruments.
 You can make money in stocks by "Price Appreciation and Dividends."